kjones12345/beautiful-react-diagrams/README.md

 ## 🎓 Principles

-- **Lightweights**: import nothing but a single lightweight javascript.
+- **Lightweights**: import nothing but a single lightweight javascript file.
 - **Controlled components**: exports [controlled](https://reactjs.org/docs/forms.html#controlled-components) components only.
 - **Renderers**: the involved components can be easily replaced with your own by using the  `renderer` props.
 - **Easy to style**: built using CSS vars only.